 - Silt – Silt has a smooth or floury texture.
 Silt settles out in slow moving water and is common on the bottom of an irrigation ditch or lakeshore.
 Silt adds little to the characteristics of a soil.
 Its water holding capacity is similar to clay.

 - Sand – Sand, being the larger sized particles, feels gritty.
 There is a major difference in soil characteristics between fine sands and medium to coarse sands.
 Fine sands add little to the soil characteristic and do not significantly increase large pore space.
 An example of fine sand is the bagged sand sold for children’s sandboxes.

 For a soil to take on the characteristics of a sandy soil it needs greater than 50-60% medium to coarse size sand particles.
 Sandy soils have good drainage and aeration, but low water and nutrient holding capacity.

 - Gravel and rock – Some Colorado soils are dominated by gravel and rock, making them difficult for the gardener to work.
 Gravel and rock do not provide nutrients or water holding capacity for the soil.
 Rather they often drain readily, being a droughty soil with low nutrient holding capacity.

-Texture directly affects plant growth and soil management as described in Table 2.
-A soil with as little as 20% clay may behave as a fine-textured, clayey soil, whereas a soil needs at least 50% to 60% medium to coarse size sand to behave as a sandy soil.
+Texture directly affects plant growth and soil management as shown in Table 2.
 Properties of the clay trumps property of the sand in a soil with 20% clay and 80% sand, behaving as a clayey soil.
 [Table 2]

 Figure 3.
 The size of pore spaces between soil particles plays a key role in plant growth.
 Pore spaces are a function of soil texture and structure.